Chrollovisible/inspirasi-studio/README.md

-# dont copy this file mf
+#This file was for my college assignment. (dont copy this file mf)